dgoppenheimer/oppenheimer-blog/_posts/2015-11-04-textwrangler-solarized.md

 Repeat the above steps for the Solarized Light theme.

 Here are Gists of the Solarized Light and Solarized Dark themes for Textwrangler 5.
-For Mac OSX 10.10 put these files in `~/Library/Application\ Support/TextWrangler/Color\ Schemes`, and restart Textwrangler.
+For Mac OSX 10.10 put these files in

+{% highlight html %}
+~/Library/Application\ Support/TextWrangler/Color\ Schemes
+{% endhighlight %}

+and restart Textwrangler.

 ## Solarized Light.bbcolors